BrianDmyszewicz/arch-linux-guide/README.md

 </pre>

 #### Set time zone:
 All available timezones are stored at /usr/share/zoneinfo/"Region"/"City".
 The system time is decided by /etc/localtime where a selected timezone can be symlinked to using ln -sf.
-Systemd tool timedatectl makes it even simpler.
-Lastly, hardware clock should
+Systemd tool timedatectl does that for you.
+Hardware clock should then be set using the system clock.
 <pre>
 $ timedatectl list-timezones                    # list all available timezones
 $ timedatectl set-timezone <b><i>Region</b></i>/<b><i>City</b></i>          # set a selected timezone eg. Europe/Amsterdam